gellsonmesquita/gellsonmesquita/README.md

 - 💬 Ask me about javascript, vuejs and any general programming question.

 - 📫 How to reach me iamgelson@gmail.com
 ###
+I am passionate about technology and I seek every day to improve and learn about new sources in this ever-changing world.
+###
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra&hide_progress=compact&show_icons=true&theme=radical&layout?=compact)](https://github.com/anuraghazra/github-readme-stats)